Abuoelezz/Dice-Game/readme.md

 # Dice Game

-Welcome to the " Dice " game!
+Welcome to the "Dice" game!
 This is a simple web-based dice game where two players take turns rolling a dice and accumulating points until one player reaches a certain score threshold.

 This game was developed during [Jonas Schmedtmann's JavaScript Course](https://www.udemy.com/share/101Wfe3@WNfGGz11Oi9aTz8k04tFZTOeWvzLQXZsSOnuHZXk7n3xF_sBJQTf5GT05dyygfpFow==/).